 God’s Community of Peace

-We believe that God in Christ reconciles people to himself and to one another, making peace through the cross.
+Believers believe that God in Christ reconciles people to Himself and to one another, making peace through the cross.
 The church is a fellowship of redeemed people living by love.
 Our bond with other believers of Jesus transcends all racial, social, and national barriers.

 The Sanctity of Human Life

 We believe that all human life belongs to God.
 Each person is created in the image of God and ought to be celebrated and nurtured.
-Because God is Creator and the Author and Giver of life, we oppose all actions and attitudes that devalue human life.
+Because God is Creator, the author and giver of life, we oppose all actions and attitudes which devalue human life.
 The unborn, disabled, poor, aging, and dying are particularly vulnerable to such injustices.
-Christ calls the people of all nations to care for the defenceless.
+Christ calls the people of all nations to care for the defenseless.

-God highly values human life.
+God values human life highly.
 Ultimate decisions regarding life and death belong to God.
-Hence, we hold that procedures designed to take life, including abortion, euthanasia, and assisted suicide, are an affront to God’s sovereignty.
-We esteem the life-sustaining findings of medical science, but recognize that there are limits to the value of seeking to prolong life indefinitely.
-In all complex ethical decisions regarding life and death, we seek to offer hope, healing, support, and counsel in the context of the Christian community.
+Therefore, we hold that procedures designed to take life, including abortion, euthanasia, and assisted suicide, are an affront to God’s sovereignty.
+We esteem the life-sustaining findings of medical science, but recognize that there are limits to the value of seeking to sustain life indefinitely.
+In all complex ethical decisions regarding life and death, we seek to offer hope and healing, support and counsel in the context of the Christian community.